Hate Crime (Misogyny) Bill

 Overview

-The Hate Crime (Misogyny) Bill aims to tackle violence and harassment against women by making misogyny an aggravating factor in sentencing and requiring police to record hate crimes motivated by it.
+This bill aims to tackle violence and harassment against women by making misogyny an aggravating factor in sentencing for crimes and requiring police to record hate crimes motivated by misogyny.

 Description